-The Domestic Violence Unit supervisor shall prepare a weekly report tracking reports on domestic violence incidents, including by gender and race, and publically report on this data on at least an annual basis.
+The Domestic Violence Unit supervisor shall prepare a weekly report tracking dual arrests and domestic violence arrests by gender and race and publically report on this data on at least an annual basis.

 F. TRAINING & POLICY MANTAINENCE

 The Domestic Violence Unit supervisor shall review the department's domestic violence policies and procedures with new detectives assigned to the unit within 30 days of their assignment.